 Our team can work with you to understand your existing processes and tax requirements.
 We formulate new lean processes and enhance existing processes with bespoke automated tax solutions based on our technological capabilities.
 We have highly dynamic and powerful solutions that can assess your exposure to withholding tax and assess the tax risks arising from the impact of local and international tax rules from tax, legal and economic perspectives for complex structures.
 We also have health check assessments that provide dashboard analysis for tax governance, VAT, Corporation tax, withholding tax, FATCA and CRS compliance.

-We offer end-to-end capabilities to support your worldwide tax function using the EY Global Tax Platform (GTP).
-Over the last several years, we have invested in core data management capabilities, developing this innovative end-to-end platform that supports all tax business solutions – click through here to find out more.
+We also offer end-to-end capabilities to support your worldwide tax function, using the EY Global Tax Platform (GTP).
+We have invested in core data management capabilities, developing this innovative end-to-end platform that supports all tax business solutions – click here to find out more.

 We can help you to transform and optimise your tax operating model in this disruptive era.
-Please contact our tax and technology transformation team to discuss your current tax practices and how we can help you to adapt and improve your tax department by exploring your needs and identifying opportunities to optimise your team.
+Please contact our tax and technology transformation team to discuss your current tax practices.